-The 530e’s dashboard is much the same as you’ll find in the rest of the range, other than its digital ‘black panel’ driver readout displays additional information you need from a plug-in hybrid, including the range you’ve got left and the battery charge.
-Otherwise, everything follows the same well-structured, conventional dashboard layout that BMW has honed over many decades.
+The 530e’s dashboard is much the same as you’ll find in the rest of the range, other than its digital driver readout displaying the additional information you need from a plug-in hybrid, including the electric range you’ve got left and the battery charge.
+Otherwise, everything follows the same well structured, conventional dashboard layout that BMW has honed over many decades.

 Equipment, options & accessories